ArnobChowdhury/algoProblems/README.md

 ### Array

-[File] (./sliding_window/maxSumOfFixedSize.cpp) Question 1.
+[File](./sliding_window/maxSumOfFixedSize.cpp) Question 1.
 Find the maximum sum for a sub array of size k.

 Question 2.
 Smallest sub array with a given sum ./sliding_window/smallestSubArray.cpp